jrjfonseca/XRD_PLOTTER/README.md

 - Normalize spectra
 - Customize labels and colors
 - Adjust Y-offset for better visualization
+- Control the 2θ degree range to display
 - Apply smoothing to the data
 - Export processed data
 - Interactive plot with legend